 METHODS- Wood for the pile came both from the Chatfield reallocation project (Cottonwood) and from a post and pole mill in Evergreen, Colorado (Ponderosa and lodgepole pine).
-The Chatfield chips had been inadvertently mixed with large amounts of dirt, the one contaminant that could stop wood-rotting mushrooms from doing their job.
+The Chatfield chips, by-products of a massive project to raise the shoreline of the Chatfield reservoir, had been inadvertently mixed with large amounts of dirt, the one contaminant that could stop wood-rotting mushrooms from doing their job.
 These deliveries were regrettably stopped and only the pure wood from Evergreen was considered for this experiment.
 When the pile was constructed, steel spikes were driven into the ground every ten feet to mark data collection points.
-There were 22 spikes placed along the 210' of pile uncontaminated by dirt.
+There were 22 spikes placed along the 210' of un-contaminated pile.
 Measurements of pile height and width were made at each point, once a year for the following years.
-Samples of the raw woodchips were taken to measure baseline friability, the chips structural strength when rubbed against a standard 1/4" screen, and the chips chemcal characteristics.
+Samples of the raw woodchips were taken to measure baseline friability, the chip's structural strength when rubbed against a standard 1/4" screen, and the chip's chemical characteristics.
 These samples were also used for archival and chemical analysis.